 For example, this legal writer knew readers would be wondering why there was no mention of the reason behind the defendant’s act (and it had the bonus of making this opposing party look bad):

 Second, sometimes it’s helpful to point out important factual points (without advocating) so that readers will remember them later in the document.

-For example, Justice Kagan wanted to ensure readers paid attention to a particular event because it would later matter quite a bit to the analysis.
+For example, Justice Roberts wanted to ensure readers paid attention to a particular event because it would later matter quite a bit to the analysis.
 So she took the direct route, telling the reader precisely what they should remember for later:

 Or this attorney, who did something similar for readers:

 Third, sometimes you can help readers understand the facts better with some additional explanation or guidance.
 We see this all the time in great legal writing.
 Authors will reframe, offer a quick hypothetical or example, or somehow make it easier to digest some facts.

 In this example, Supreme Court high-flyer Paul Clement offers some examples of legislation–but critically, none of these were relevant to the case.
 He offered them to illustrate a concept for readers.

 Defining jargon or specialized terms, offering simple explanations of technical concepts, and anything else that will help readers understand facts–are all great.

 Fourth, there are many other ways you can guide readers through the facts–without advocating.

 You may want to tell readers that they shouldn’t worry about a set of facts because they won’t matter later in the analysis.
 Or maybe you want to suggest that one set of facts is more important than another.
 So long as you are not obviously advocating, anything is fair game!